testit-tms/api-client-golang/docs/WorkflowStatusApiResult.md

 ### NewWorkflowStatusApiResult

-`func NewWorkflowStatusApiResult(id string, name string, code string, type_ TestStatusApiType, isSystem bool, priority int32, ) *WorkflowStatusApiResult`
+`func NewWorkflowStatusApiResult(id string, name string, code string, type_ TestStatusApiType, description NullableString, isSystem bool, priority int32, ) *WorkflowStatusApiResult`

 NewWorkflowStatusApiResult instantiates a new WorkflowStatusApiResult object This constructor will assign default values to properties that have it defined,